Sunday, September 2, 2018

 Children with a learning disability tend to think less of themselves due to the way their condition affects their performance at school.
 The only way to help them realize they are no different than the other children is to help them tap into their natural strengths and learn how to show them.

-All children have a skill they excel at, whether it’s physical like swimming or running or creative, like painting or playing an instrument.
+All children have a skill they excel at, whether it’s physical like swimming or running, or creative, like painting or playing an instrument.
 They should be allowed to showcase those skills so they can feel better about themselves.

 Try to help your children tap into those strengths and find out what it is that makes them feel good.
-Then find the opportunities for your children to show those talents in order to help them build their confidence.
+Then find the opportunities for your children to show those talents to help them build their confidence.

 Post a Comment